barbazul/1kfa/mod_guide_gm.md

 <!-- TODO: remove trademarked references -->
-Darth Vader wants *order*, so must build a moon-sized laser beam, blow up all the rebellious planets, promote and demote military subordinates, and sell his estranged son on the value of theocratic rule.
+Darth Vader wants *order*, so must build a moon-sized laser beam, blow up all the rebellious planets, promote and demote military subordinates, and convince his estranged son on the value of theocratic rule.

 Some fundamentally simple desires: